1.1 Chambers is committed to applying the principles of equality, diversity and inclusion in all aspects of its work and recruitment.

 (e) the recruitment of staff;

-1. Chambers recognises that there may be particularly sensitive complaints where embarrassment, fear of causing a feud, of being labelled or of adverse judgement may prevent a complaint being made in the first place.
-Chambers is therefore committed that as far as practicable names of complainants shall not be released (save to those persons conducting the investigation and to the person complained against) without their consent.
+7.1 Chambers recognises that there may be particularly sensitive complaints where embarrassment, fear of causing a feud, of being labelled or of adverse judgement may prevent a complaint being made in the first place.
+Chambers is therefore committed that, as far as practicable, names of complainants shall not be released (save to those persons conducting the investigation and to the person complained against) without their consent.
 Equally, complainants will not be victimised or suffer detriment because of a complaint made in good faith.
+This is further set out in the Dignity at Work (Prevention of Bullying and Harassment) Policy.

-2. A person subject to discrimination in any form may at their choosing deal with the matter in a number of ways:-
+7.2 A person subject to discrimination in any form may at their choosing deal with the matter in a number of ways:

-(i) Voicing a concern: where an aggrieved person merely wishes to voice their concerns and no more they may approach the Head of Chambers, the Support Services Manager, or a member of the Equal Opportunities Committee, for a confidential discussion.
-This is primarily intended to provide support and advice without the matter going any further.
+(i) Voicing a concern: where an aggrieved person wishes to voice their concerns and no more they may approach any member of the Senior Management Team, the Equality and Diversity Officer (Kevin McNerney – 07785 398 519) or the Head of Chambers, for a confidential discussion.
+This is primarily intended to provide support and advice without the matter going any further, or to agree how it can be taken forward where action is required.

 (ii) Informal complaint: the second option is the lodging of an informal complaint.
-This can be done orally to either the Head of Chambers, the Support Services Manager, a member of the Management Committee or one of the Equal Opportunities officers (currently Miss Gumbs).
+This can be done orally to either the Head of Chambers, any member of the Senior Management Team, or the Equality and Diversity Officer (Kevin McNerney – 07785 398 519).
 An informal complaint is designed to act as a method for resolving disputes without the need for a formal investigation to determine the issues.
-If the complaint concerns the conduct of a person in Chambers it may be that such a person can be made aware that they are causing offence and so cease the offending behaviour.
-Alternatively where the complaint concerns a decision taken within Chambers it may be that such a decision can be reviewed or if appropriate overturned.
+If the complaint concerns the conduct of a person in Chambers, it may be that such a person can be made aware that they are causing offence and so cease the offending behaviour.
+Alternatively, where the complaint concerns a decision taken within Chambers it may be that such a decision can be reviewed or, if appropriate, overturned.
 An informal complaint may also be made for the purposes solely of seeking advice.

-4. Every complainant has a right to consult with the Bar Council Equal Opportunities Office for confidential advice and to lodge a formal complaint of professional misconduct with the Bar Council.
-Complaints of unlawful discrimination have a legal right to apply subject to time limits to the County Court or for Chambers’ employers to the Industrial Tribunal.
-The Commission for Racial Equality and the Equal Opportunities Commission are also available for consultation.
+7.4 Every complainant has a right to consult with the Bar Council Equal Opportunities Office for confidential advice and to lodge a formal complaint of professional misconduct with the Bar Standards Board.
+Complainants of unlawful discrimination have a legal right to apply subject to time limits to the County Court or for Chambers’ employees and barristers to the Employment Tribunal.
+The Equality and Human Rights Commission is also available for consultation.

-16. Copies of this Equality Policy shall be provided for Members of Chambers, Pupils, and Members of Staff who by virtue of their Membership of Chambers or employment will accept their duty to comply with this policy.
+8.1 Copies of this Equality Policy shall be provided for Members of Chambers, Pupils, and Members of Staff who by virtue of their Membership of Chambers or employment will accept their duty to comply with this.
+It will also be published on Chambers’ website.

 For our latest Equality and Diversity Data, please click here: Equality and Diversity Data.